 - The way we are driving is changing – from ownership to shared use – and the tax system needs to keep up

-Echoing views articulated in the BVRLA’s report, the respected think tank – Institute for Fiscal Studies – in its Green Budget 2019 has called for called for the introduction of a flexible system of road pricing to target congestion.
+Echoing views articulated in the BVRLA’s report, the respected think tank – Institute for Fiscal Studies – in its Green Budget 2019 called for the introduction of a flexible system of road pricing to target congestion.
 The IFS believe that a system of road pricing where charges vary by time and location is the best way to incorporate the costs of congestion into the prices paid by drivers.
 Another option – which could be a steppingstone to road pricing – could be the introduction of a flat-rate tax per kilometre driven, which the IFS says would continue to raise revenue and discourage driving once alternatively fuelled vehicles replace petrol and diesel ones.